 - Retired Fellows

-- be a surgeon practicing highly creditable major colon and rectal
+- be a surgeon practicing Colon and Rectal

-- have affiliation with a medical school (or have academic interest in Colon and Rectal Surgery.
+- have an affiliation with a medical school or have academic interest in Colon and Rectal Surgery.

-- be certified by the General Surgery or Colon and Rectal Surgery Board of the country in which the candidate resides — if such specialization board exists within the country of the applicant.
-If such a Board does not exist, the candidate should have training in surgery that would qualify him for to take such Boards- and if this is not available, the applicant must be actively practicing colon and rectal surgery within that country.
+- be certified by the General Surgery Board and/or Colon and Rectal Surgery Board of the country in which the candidate resides — if such specialization board exists within the country of the applicant.
+If such a Board does not exist, the candidate should have training in surgery that would qualify him/her for to take such Boards- and if this is not available, the applicant must be actively practicing colon and rectal surgery within that country.
 This training shall be verified by the Regional Vice President or the Secretary General or this requirement may be waived by the approval of the Executive Board.

-- be a Fellow of the candidate’s national College of Surgeons or its equivalent as determined by the Executive Board of this Society.
+- be a Fellow of the candidate’s national College of Surgeons or its equivalent as determined by the Executive Board of this Society – unless waived by the Executive Board.

 Section III.
 Honorary Fellows

-- A surgeon who is eligible under Article IV, Section II (A) of these By-laws, who has attained the age of 70 years and who, in the opinion of the Executive Board, has contributed significantly to the advancement of surgery of the colon and rectum, may be nominated by the Executive Board for Honorary Fellowship provided his name has been proposed for such Fellowship by five Fellows of the Society with four additional sponsors who are Fellows in good standing.
+- A surgeon who is eligible under Article IV, Section II (A) of these By-laws, who has attained the age of 65 years and who, in the opinion of the Executive Board, has contributed significantly to the advancement of surgery of the colon and rectum, may be nominated for Honorary Fellowship by a Fellow of the Society with four additional sponsors who are Fellows in good standing.
 This nomination must be approved a majority of the Executive

 Section IV.
 Honorary Members

-- A lay person who by his benevolences and philanthropies has evidenced profound interest in the furtherance of the international good will and education, particularly as regards surgery of the colon and rectum, may be nominated by the Executive Board for Honorary Membership provided his name has been proposed for such membership by not fewer than ten (10) Fellows of the Society.
+- A lay person who by his/her benevolences, contributions and philanthropies has evidenced profound interest in the furtherance of the international good will and education, particularly as regards surgery of the colon and rectum, may be nominated by any member of the Executive Board for Honorary Membership and submitted to Executive Board for approval.

-- Honorary Members shall not have the right to vote or hold office in the Society, but may attend business meetings and social functions.
+- Honorary Members shall have the right to vote, hold office in the Society and may attend business meetings and social functions.

 Section V. Fellows

-- A surgeon qualifying under Article IV.
-Section II (A) of these By-laws is eligible for Fellowship in this Society if approved by the Executive
+- A surgeon qualifying under Article Section II (A) of these By-laws is eligible for Fellowship in this Society if approved by majority vote of the Executive Board.

 - Fellows shall have the right to vote and may hold office in the They may serve on standing or special committees, may appear on scientific programs, and may participate in discussions of scientific papers — provided they are up to date with all dues and other obligations as established by the Executive Board.

 - The number of Fellows shall be determined by the Executive